npm/rfcs/accepted/0042-isolated-mode.md

 This mode aims at preventing workspaces from over-sharing their dependencies.
 With this mode, two workspaces will share a dependency only if both have declared it in their package.json.

-This RFC aims at improving projects with workspaces, but the suggested implementation will also happen to bring value to projects not using workspaces.
-Because `isolated-mode` is valuable for any project, it will also be available for projects not using workspaces.
+While this RFC aims at improving projects with workspaces, isolated-mode could be valuable for any project, whether or not it uses workspaces.

 ## Motivation

 The introduction of workspaces in npm v7 brought the ability to split large code-bases into smaller pieces of code with declared dependencies between them.
+This pattern is sometimes referred to as a "monorepo."

 Several build tools took advantage of these declared dependencies to split the builds into multiple steps (one per workspace).
 These build tools take advantage of the declared dependencies between workspaces to only rebuild the workspaces that have not changed since the last build.
 With the current way npm works, any dependency change to any workspace may affect any other workspace.
 This means that the build systems need to rebuild the entire project every time a single workspace modifies a dependency.
 This is inefficient and does not scale.